bibleexchange/courses/synoptic-gospels/001_introduction/0001_introduction-to-synoptic-gospels.md

 ### The Jew -

 Had special training.
 Steeped in the OT scriptures and the prophets.
 Matthew writes especially for them.
 If the Jew was to be impressed, it would have to be by one of his own race His teacher must be a man versed in the OT and in the customs of the Jews.
 They must know that this Jesus came to fulfill the prophecies of the OT.
-Over and over we read in Matthew - &#8220;That it might be fulfilled...as was spoken by Jeremiah the prophet.&#8221; We see the same type of person today.
+Over and over we read in Matthew - &#8220;That it might be fulfilled&hellip;as was spoken by Jeremiah the prophet.&#8221; We see the same type of person today.
 They dwell in prophecies fulfilled and unfulfilled.
 They seek to know what the prophets have spoken and how it came to pass.

 ### The Roman -
 The master of the world at this time.
 Mark writes for them.
 Romans knew nothing about Old Testament Scripture.
 They were not interested in prophecy being fulfilled.
 Vitally concerned over a remarkable leader who had appeared in Palestine.
 They wanted to know if he really possessed extraordinary powers.
 Likes the straightforward message of Mark.
 1,375 times &#8220;and&#8221; is used.
 Mark is filled with deeds not with words.
 Clearly it is the Gospel of the Ministry of Christ.
 The Romans in Jesus&#8217; day were as average business men of today.
 He was not concerned at first about the genealogy of a king, but with a God &#8220;who is able&#8221;, a God who can meet man&#8217;s every need.
 Mark is the business man&#8217;s Gospel.